Masters Teas is a sister site of Adagio Teas.

 I find the flavour to be very fresh.

-It has a high umami taste, although I thought that it would be stronger.
+It has a high umami taste, although I thought it would be more robust.

 Overall a delicious taste.